stpd1/stpd/README.md

 ## Introduction

-STPD is a toy minimalistic programming language for scientific calculations.
+STPD is a toy programming language for scientific calculations.
 Its main characteristics are:
 - stack RPN based (no PEMDAS and parenthesis needed);
 - array oriented (most functions automatically works on arrays);
-- homoiconicity (language expressions are written as arrays);
+- homoiconicity (language expressions are written as arrays data structures);
-- support for quick units of measurement conversion.
+- support for quick (and dumb!) units of measurement conversion.

-An STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis, (1 2 3 ...).
+A STPD array literal is a list of tokens separated by whitespace and enclosed in parenthesis, (1 2 3 ...).
 Arrays can represent data (evaluate to themselves) or expressions (each token is evaluated with reference to the stack).
-Tokens can be numbers (-5.696_m/s2), strings ("hello world") or symbols (i.e. references to data defined in environment).
-Expressions are evaluated with reference to a global environment (an object with symbol/data pairs).
-Functions, i.e. user defined expressions, are evaluated in a new child environment (new definitions inside them are local to themselves).
+Tokens can be numbers (-5.696_m/s2, quantities converted to SI magnitudes), strings ("hello world") or symbols (i.e. references to data defined in environment).
+Expressions are evaluated with reference to the global environment (an object with symbol/data pairs).
+Functions, i.e. user defined expressions, are evaluated in a new child environment (these definitions are local to function env).

 The STPD app is [here](https://stpd1.github.io/stpd/).
-STPD webpage is also a Progressive Web App, so you can install it on most of your devices ([see here for instructions](https://web.dev/learn/pwa/installation)).
+STPD webpage is also a Progressive Web App, so you can install it on most devices ([see here for instructions](https://web.dev/learn/pwa/installation)).

 ## Data types

-Data types can be numbers, strings and symbols (each maps to the corresponding Javascript data type).
+STPD data types can be numbers, strings and symbols (each maps to the corresponding Javascript data type).
 Numbers and strings always evaluate to themselves and are pushed on the stack.
-Number literals with units suffix are converted to corresponding SI value (WARNING: unit is not preserved and dimensions are not checked!!!).
+Number literals with units suffix are converted to corresponding SI value (WARNING: unit is not preserved after conversions and thus dimensions are not checked!!!).
 Compound units, with numerator and denominator, are supported.

 Symbols evaluate:
 - in data arrays, to themselves and pushed on stack;
-- in expressions, to builtin function execution or user expression evaluation.
+- in expressions, to builtin function execution or user expressions defined in environment evaluation.
+Here are some examples:

 ```
 1  ->  STACK: (1)